A-Bielefeld/Not_A_Kiwi/README.md

 The board is a simple Atmega32 based board that includes 4 stepper motor driver carriers sockets as well as support for an ESP01 chip, communicating over either UART or I2C depending on a choice of jumpers.
 The BOM is rather small, as the board is meant to be programmed through ICSP.
 It is easily possible to send the BOM and Gerber files to a PCB production service to obtain one, although I can also provide fully soldered and tested ones for a fee (Europe only).

 #### PCB BOM
-The board uses a majority of SMD components, all 1206 except the AVR smoothing capacitor and a zener diode to adapt the 5V logic of the avr to the 3.3V of the ESP01.
+The board uses a majority of SMD components, all 1206 except the AVR smoothing capacitor and a zener diode.

 Most of these components can be soldered by hand, although it is advised to use solder paste and a reflow oven (a simple and inexpensive toaster oven is enough for this purpose).

-Full BOM files are provided in the repository, in a format compatible with most PCB manufacturers.
+Full BOM files will be provided in the repository, in a format compatible with most PCB manufacturers.
 An article explaining the choices behind the parts, and possible alternatives will be available on the wiki.

 #### 3D printed structure